 Negative keywords are equally important as primary keywords.
 These are the keywords you don’t want your ad to pop up for.
 Without negative keywords, agents may end up wasting tons of ad spend on irrelevant search terms.
-You’ll want to narrow your ad campaigns to exclude as much irrelavent traffic as possible and hone in on qualified leads that are looking for you.
+Narrow your ad campaigns to exclude as much irrelavent traffic as possible and hone in on qualified leads that are looking for you.

 For example, there may be other cities or states with the same name as your target area.
 Set up a separate list of negative keywords specifically for irrelevant duplicate, untargeted searches of locations with a similar name.